 What is NAU doing with the money from the federal stimulus package?

-Northern Arizona University will begin distributing the majority of the federal funding received through the Coronavirus Aid, Relief and Economic Security (CARES) Act directly to eligible students.
+Northern Arizona University is distributing the majority of the federal funding received through the Coronavirus Aid, Relief and Economic Security (CARES) Act directly to eligible students.

-Under the terms of the CARES act, more than $11.7 million in grants will be designated to help students defray costs incurred while pursuing their education during the COVID-19 pandemic.
-This funding will be disbursed in two waves: 75 percent will be given out now through July 6.
+Under the terms of the CARES act, more than $11.7 million in grants is designated to helping students defray costs incurred while pursuing their education during the COVID-19 pandemic.
+This funding is being disbursed in two waves: 75 percent will be given out now through July 6.
 There will be a separate application process in the late summer or early fall to access the remaining 25 percent.
 For more information and links to the necessary form, visit NAU’s CARES Act page.

 I am a prospective/incoming student.
 How does COVID-19 affect the admissions process?